Adjoint methods for obstacle problems and weakly coupled systems of PDE

 Thanks to \cite{L}, for every $\varepsilon > 0$ there exists a smooth solution $u^\varepsilon$ to \eqref{obs_regintr}.
 It is also well known that, up to subsequences, $u^{\varepsilon}$ converges uniformly to a viscosity solution $u$ of \eqref{qw} (see also Section \ref{sectobs} for further details).

-In \cite{IY} Ishii and Yamada considered related problems when $H ( x , \cdot)$ is uniformly convex, and studied the speed of convergence of the functions $u^{\varepsilon}$ to $u$.
-However, both the original problem, the regularized PDE, and their methods are different from ours.
-To the best of our knowledge, no results are available in literature concerning non convex Hamiltonians.

-We face here the problem requiring a coercivity assumption on $H$ and a compatibility condition for equation \eqref{qw} (see hypotheses (H\ref{sectobs}.1) and (H\ref{sectobs}.2), respectively), showing that the speed of convergence in the general case is $O(\varepsilon^{1/2})$. \begin{Theorem} Suppose conditions (H\ref{sectobs}.1) and (H\ref{sectobs}.2) in Section~\ref{sectobs} hold.
+We face here the problem requiring a coercivity assumption on $H$ and a compatibility condition for equation \eqref{qw} (see hypotheses (H\ref{sectobs}.1) and (H\ref{sectobs}.2), respectively), and show that the speed of convergence in the general case is $O(\varepsilon^{1/2})$.
+Notice that we do not require the Hamiltonian $H$ to be convex in $p$. \begin{Theorem} Suppose conditions (H\ref{sectobs}.1) and (H\ref{sectobs}.2) in Section~\ref{sectobs} hold.
 Then, there exists a positive constant $C$, independent of $\varepsilon$, such that